Boise man reveals ‘original’ Torch Lounge finger steaks recipe, internet explodes

 “You’re far from the first reader, incidentally, to ask for the recipe.
 Romaine Hon, the late Statesman food writer, fielded a number of requests for it through the years — to no avail.”

 So is the hand-scrawled recipe on Facebook the holy grail?
-You’ll notice at least one commenter who refutes that.
-Whatever the case, reading all the comments from older Idahoans with memories of dining and working at The Torch is a hoot.
+You’ll notice at least one commenter who seems to refute that.
+Whatever the case, reading all the comments from older Idahoans with memories of dining and working at the Torch is a hoot.

 Now please excuse me while I go gobble my way through a finger-steak tour of Boise — including a stop at Chef Lou Aaron’s Westside Drive In.
 In 2009, Guy Fieri savored Westside’s finger steaks on Food Network’s “Diners, Drive-Ins and Dives.”